Green Oak Stair Designs, Suffolk

 Two green oak stair designs for a 400 year old barn conversion in Suffolk.

 The main staircase comprises chunky green oak treads, stacked on top of each other in a helical fashion.
 The treads create a curved inner edge to the staircase.

-The second staircase is also made from chunky green oak treads stacked on top of each other, this time in a linear arrangement using a quarter landing to turn through 90 degrees.
-At first floor level a kiln dried oak nosing finished all floor edges and, again, provides a connection point for the balustrade.
+The second staircase is also made from chunky green oak treads stacked on top of each other, this time in a linear arrangement with a quarter landing.
+At first floor level a kiln dried oak nosing finishes floor edges and provides connection points for the balustrade.

 To obtain a guide price for your own staircase based around this design or using similar materials, please quote ref 3362.
 To find out more about oak stair designs please speak to one of our sales team.